Under Review for 2019.

-This kit list represents the list of equipment needed to take part in the hike, where variance is made by class it is noted in the text below.
+This kit list represents the list of the minimum equipment needed to take part in the hike, where variance is made by class it is noted in the text below.

 If you have any doubt as to whether your clothing or equipment complies with the rules, then find something that you know will be acceptable.
 You may not agree with the rules but they are there for your protection and for the protection of others.
 If the Checkpoint Staff tell you to do anything covered by the rules they are working by the rules.
 Please don’t put them in an awkward situation by arriving unsuitably dressed or short of essential equipment.
 In all cases the decision of the Organiser is final.